How to Make Homemade Cream of Mushroom Soup – Lightened Up

 - 2 Tbsp flour

-- 2 cups soup stock (chicken or vegetable)
+- 4 cups soup stock chicken or vegetable

 - salt & pepper to taste

 - Add onions, garlic and thyme and cook until softened, about 2 minutes.

 - Gradually stir in wine to deglaze the pan.
 Stir in soup stock and evaporated milk.
 Add bay leaf.
-Bring to boil, then reduce heat and simmer stirring frequently until slightly thickened about 5-8 minutes.
+Bring to boil, then reduce heat and simmer to reduce liquid, about 10-15 minutes.
+Stir occasionally.

-- Remove from heat and use an immersion blender to purée the soup until smooth.
-Or transfer to table top blender, purée and return soup to pot.
+- Use an immersion blender to purée the soup until smooth.
+Or transfer to upright blender, purée and return soup to pot.
 Be careful with upright blender – only fill half full to avoid steam bursts.

 - Return soup to medium heat to heat through.
 Taste and adjust seasoning with salt and pepper.
 Return reserved mushrooms to soup and heat through.
 Garnish with fresh parsley and enjoy.

 What to Serve with Mushroom Soup

 Mushroom soup is perfect with grilled cheese, sandwiches and salads.
 It’s also a great start to many recipes – baked pork chops with mushroom soup – yes please.
 But mostly, I like a nice fresh piece of bread with my mushroom soup.
 Here are some of my favourites.